Table of Contents

 4. Sharing accommodation

 Sharing accommodations are a stretched-out part of the university-managed rooms that are present nearby every UK university.
 These rooms are 2-bedroom or 3-bedroom accommodation that provides viable living perks for students such as shared rent, big halls, and law-based rental agreements that entitles the property ownership to the tenants for a fixed period.
+Shared apartments or houses where students can split rent and other expenses.
+Commonly used by students looking to reduce costs and enjoy social living.

 Unlike other student housing in the UK, sharing accommodation allows sharing spaces and other amenities between a group ranging from 4-6 people, which readily reduces the burden of rent on each student and makes sure they enjoy their stay with maximum fun-loving company of similar-minded students.